Johnny Coen

-Johnny Coen (born 19 March 1991) is an Irish sportsperson.
-He plays hurling with his local club Loughrea and formerly with the Galway senior inter-county team.
+Johnny Coen (born 19 March 1991) is an Irish sportsman who plays hurling with his local club Loughrea and formerly at senior level with the Galway county team.

 Playing career

 Loughrea

 Coen joined the Loughrea club at a young age and played in all grades at juvenile and underage levels.
-On 8 November 2009, he was at full-back when Loughrea faced St. Thomas' in the Minor A Championship final.
-Coen was switched to midfield during the match and claimed a winners' medal after the 3-12 to 1-15 victory.
+On 8 November 2009, he was at full-back when Loughrea faced St Thomas' in the Minor A Championship final.
+Coen was switched to midfield during the match and claimed a winners' medal after the 3–12 to 1–15 victory.

 On 15 November 2009, Coen was selected at left wing-forward when Loughrea qualified to play Portumna in the Galway Senior Championship final.
-He was held scoreless throughout and ended the game on the losing side after a 5-19 to 1-12 defeat.
+He was held scoreless throughout and ended the game on the losing side after a 5–19 to 1–12 defeat.

 Coen lined out in a second successive final on 31 October 2010.
-Playing at left corner-forward, he scored a late goal from a penalty to secure a 1-14 to 2-11 draw with Clarinbridge.
-Coen was switched to right wing-forward for the replay on 21 November 2010, however, he ended the game on the losing side after an 0-18 to 0-15 defeat.
+Playing at left corner-forward, he scored a late goal from a penalty to secure a 1–14 to 2–11 draw with Clarinbridge.
+Coen was switched to right wing-forward for the replay on 21 November 2010, however, he ended the game on the losing side after an 0–18 to 0–15 defeat.

 On 18 November 2012, Coen lined out at right wing-back when Loughrea faced first-time finalists St. Thomas' in the county final.
-For the third time in his club career, Coen ended the final on the losing side after a 3-11 to 2-11 defeat.
+For the third time in his club career, Coen ended the final on the losing side after a 3–11 to 2–11 defeat.

 For the fourth time in five championship seasons, Loughrea qualified for a county final appearance on 28 October 2013.
-Lining out at left wing-forward, Coen scored a point from a penalty in the 3-12 to 0-14 defeat by Portumna.
+Lining out at left wing-forward, Coen scored a point from a penalty in the 3–12 to 0–14 defeat by Portumna.

+Coen lined out at full back in the 2024 Galway Senior Hurling Championship final victory over Cappataggle on 11 November 2024.